Kauyumari: Composition

 Kauyumari is written in a single movement and lasts about 7 minutes.
 The title means "blue deer" in the Huichol language and refers to a spiritual guide in Huichol folklore that is encountered during a pilgrimage on the hallucinogenic cactus peyote.
 In the score program note, Ortiz wrote, "Each year, these Native Mexicans embark on a symbolic journey to 'hunt' the blue deer, making offerings in gratitude for having been granted access to the invisible world, through which they also are able to heal the wounds of the soul."
 The music thus quotes a traditional Huichol melody, which the composer had previously used in the final movement of her 1997 string quartet Altar de Muertos (Altar of the Dead).

 Instrumentation

-The work is scored for a large orchestra comprising piccolo, two flutes, two oboes, cor anglais, two bassoons, contrabassoon, four horns, four trumpets, two trombones, bass trombone, tuba, timpani, four percussionists, harp, and strings.
+The work is scored for a large orchestra comprising piccolo, two flutes, two oboes, cor anglais, two clarinets, bass clarinet, two bassoons, contrabassoon, four horns, four trumpets, two trombones, bass trombone, tuba, timpani, four percussionists, harp, and strings.
+Percussion consists of seed pod rattle, claves, jawbone, tambourine, metal güiro, sistrum, tam-tam, suspended cymbal, xylophone, glockenspiel, bass drum, snare drum, shaker, log drum, and bongos.